HOW TO VOTE

 - If needed, ask for a poll-worker’s help; they will be glad to answer your questions.

-- You are not allowed to vote for more than the ballot indicates in each race, for example: Vote for One
+- You are not allowed to vote for more choices than the ballot indicates in each contest.

 - Write-In Candidates — If you wish to vote for a write-in, mark the write-in oval and write the name of a qualified write-in candidate.
 Only votes for valid write-in candidates can be counted for write-in votes.